 Special Revenue Funds' budgets that are not grant-oriented have annual appropriated budgets adopted prior to September 15 by the Board.
 Grant funds are included in Special Revenue Funds and their budgets are adopted at the time the grant applications are approved by the grantor.
 Unencumbered appropriations of grant-oriented Special Revenue Funds are re-appropriated at the beginning of the following fiscal year.
-Un-encumbered appropriations of certain non-grant-oriented Special Revenue Funds lapse at the end of the fiscal year.
+Unencumbered appropriations of certain non-grant-oriented Special Revenue Funds lapse at the end of the fiscal year.

-The Capital Projects Fund budget and The Debt Service Fund budget is adopted prior to September 15 by the Board.
-Although, by statute, the Board is not required to adopt a budget for its Capital Projects Fund and Debt Service Fund.
+The Capital Projects Fund budget is adopted prior to September 15 by the Board.
+Although, by statute, the Board is not required to adopt a budget for its Capital Projects Fund.